Executive Summary

 supporting a working environment that prevents workplace violence and is respectful;

-reviewing the Violence Prevention and Intervention and Non-Code Workplace Related Harassment – Employees policy at least annually, as required by the Occupational Health and Safety Act and in accordance with the priorities in the Multi-Year Plan; and
+reviewing the Violence Prevention and Intervention and Non-Code Workplace Related Harassment – Employees policy at least annually, as required by the Occupational Health and Safety Act and in accordance with the priorities in the Multi-Year Strategic Plan; and

 understanding and communicating with members of the community about the Violence Prevention and Intervention and Non-Code Workplace Related Harassment - Employees policy.